ietf-wg-cellar/matroska-specification/subtitles.md

 A file consists of 4 or 5 parts, declared ala INI file (but it's not an INI !)

-The first, "[Script Info]" contains some information about the subtitle file, such as it's title, who created it, type of script and a very important one : "PlayResY".
+The first, "[Script Info]" contains some information about the subtitle file, such as it's title, who created it, type of script and a very important one: "PlayResY".
 Be careful of this value, everything in your script (font size, positioning) is scaled by it.
 Sub Station Alpha uses your desktops Y resolution to write this value, so if a friend with a large monitor and a high screen resolution gives you an edited script,